akeylesslabs/akeyless-go/docs/AuthMethodCreateOauth2.md

 ### NewAuthMethodCreateOauth2

-`func NewAuthMethodCreateOauth2(jwksUri string, name string, uniqueIdentifier string, ) *AuthMethodCreateOauth2`
+`func NewAuthMethodCreateOauth2(name string, uniqueIdentifier string, ) *AuthMethodCreateOauth2`

 NewAuthMethodCreateOauth2 instantiates a new AuthMethodCreateOauth2 object
 This constructor will assign default values to properties that have it defined,